-Applications are required to include a detailed narrative about the project being proposed.
-The Project Narrative and associated appendices detailed below must be submitted as a single pdf attachment and serves as the primary document that DHS reviews and scores.
+Applications will be required to include a detailed narrative about the project being proposed.
+The Project Narrative and associated appendices, detailed below, are submitted as a single attachment, and serve as the primary document that DHS reviews and scores.
 There is no government form for this document.

-A. Project Narrative Formatting Requirements:
+a.
+Project Narrative Formatting Requirements:

-The Project Narrative consists of (a) cover page, (b) body, and (c) appendices and has the following formatting requirements:
+The Project Narrative consists of (a) cover page, (b) body, and (c) appendices. and has the following formatting requirements:

-Page Limits: The page limit for the "Body" (see below) of the Project Narrative is 15 pages for both the Innovation and Promising Practices tracks.
-Applications that do not follow the page limits and formatting requirements will be subject to a 5-point deduction in their final application score.
-Additional formatting requirements for the Project Narrative include:

-- Spacing: 1.0 - Typeface: Times New Roman 12 pt. font (exceptions for citations and tables) - Margins: 1 inch - Indentation/Tabs: Applicant's discretion - Page Orientation: portrait; exception: landscape may be used for tables and Implementation and Measurement Plan (IMP) - Citations (in-text, endnote/footnote): Allowed.
-Typeface allowed for citations: Times New Roman, 10, 11, or 12 pt. font sizes. - Graphics such as pictures, models, charts, and graphs will be accepted (within the page limits) but are not required. - Primary font color will be black; however, other colors may be used for emphasis as appropriate. - Bold or italicized font may be used. - Table format is acceptable where appropriate (e.g., logic model, timelines) but not mandatory (exception: the budget section must follow the table template provided in Appendix E.
+- Page Limit: The page limit for the "Body" (see below) of the Project Narrative is 15 pages in both the Promising Practices and Innovation application tracks, or the application will be subject to a 5-point deduction in the final application score. - Spacing: The narrative should be single-spaced (1.0). - Typeface: Times New Roman 12 pt. font (exceptions for citations and tables) should be used. - Margins: Use 1-inch margins. - Indentation/Tabs: The use of indents and tabs are at the applicant's discretion. - Page Orientation: Portrait orientation should be used except if landscape is needed for tables and IMPs. - Citations (in-text, endnote/footnote): Citations are permitted.
+Use Times New Roman, 10, 11, or 12 pt. font sizes. - Graphics such as pictures, models, charts, and graphs will be accepted (within the page limits) but are not required. - Primary font color is black; however, other colors may be used for emphasis as appropriate. - Bold or italics may be used. - Table format is acceptable where appropriate (e.g., logic model, timelines) but not mandatory (exception: the budget section must follow the table template provided in Appendix E).

-B. Project Narrative Content Requirements:
+b.
+Project Narrative Content Requirements: